yrf1/RussiaUkraine_weibo_dataset/README.md

 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Weibo dataset.
 These include event clustering, false rumor detection, and portability of news analytic methodologies across Twitter and Weibo domains.

 ### Related Work
-A team at HKUST has released a [Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset) on the Russo-Ukranian Crises.
+A team at HKUST has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
+Check it out if you're interested.

 ## References
 If you found our dataset and work helpful, please cite: